up42/docs/source/reference/capabilities.rst

 specify exactly how a block should be used.
-Let us consider, for example, when using deep learning model based algorithms it is convenient for efficiency purposes to split a large image into smaller image tiles so that the the algorithm can **parallelize** the execution as much as possible thus saving memory.
+Let us consider, for example, when using deep learning model based algorithms it is convenient for efficiency purposes to split a large image into smaller image tiles.
+This way the algorithm can **parallelize** the execution as much as possible thus saving memory.
 To **force** to always use tiling before a :term:`processing block` implementing a deep learning algorithm you specifiy it in the manifest.
 See :ref:`here